dubrie/public/books.md

 - The Hard Thing About Hard Things by Ben Horowitz :thumbsup:
 - Hit Refresh by Satya Nadella
 - Data-ism by Steve Lohr
-- 4:09:43: Boston 2013 Through the Eyes of the Runners by Hal Higdon :thumbsup:
+- 4:09:43: Boston 2013 Through the Eyes of the Runners by Hal Higdon :thumbsup: :star:
 - Proof: The Science of Booze by Adam Rogers

 #### 2017